 Concentration on developing strong and expressive vocal and physical instruments for the stage.
-Prerequisites: THP 272 and 277 acting emphasis or instructor approval.
+Prerequisites: THP 272 and 277 and acting concentration or written instructor approval.
 Prerequisite with a grade of "C" or higher: THE 220.

 THP 377 Stage Speech.
 (2) S